Hugh Corley was the only pupil of John McTimoney who had a Doctor of Chiropractic certificate signed by John McTimoney.

-In 2001, some graduates of The Witney School of Chiropractic and The Oxford College of Chiropractic trained in The McTimoney-Corley method of chiropractic, decided to create their own Practitioners Register in order to protect the McTimoney-Corley technique.
+In 2001, some graduates of The Witney School of Chiropractic and The Oxford College of Chiropractic trained in The McTimoney-Corley method of chiropractic, decided to create their own Register of Practitioners in order to protect the McTimoney-Corley technique.
 This technique was called McTimoney-Corley Spinal Therapy.

 A ballot amongst its members regarding a merger with the McTimoney Chiropractic Association (MCA) was carried out in September 2001.
 The vote for the merger was carried with a small majority so the BAAC ceased functioning on the thirty-first of December 2001 and ceased to exist on the thirtieth of June 2002.
 The Association of McTimoney-Corley Spinal Therapists commenced on the first of July 2002 and became a limited company in October 2002.

 Another ballot amongst its members regarding a change of name from ‘spinal’ to ‘skeletal’ to reflect our technique of the ‘Whole Body Whole’ was carried out in the Spring of 2017.
 The vote for the change was carried with a large majority so, from the first of July 2017, we have been called The Association of McTimoney-Corley Skeletal Therapists.

 You can rest assured that your fully insured and registered McTimoney-Corley Skeletal Therapist will continue to put your interests first.